Pain on the right side of the chest normally happens due to conditions that are not serious, such as too much stress, muscle strain or acid reflux.

 When you get any chest pain, one of the main concerns is that it may be a sign of a heart problem.
 Although, it is not very common for right-sided chest pain to be caused by the heart, it is possible for heart problems to cause pain that radiates to the right side, especially if the heart muscle is inflamed.

 Heart problems are more commonly seen in elderly people, people with other chronic problems or patients who are hospitalized for serious infections.
 Heart-specific pain is usually very intense and causes a sensation of tightness in the chest.
 Additionally, other symptoms can occur, like palpitations, cough, difficulty breathing and fainting.
+Take a look at the symptoms of heart disease that you shouldn’t ignore.

 What to do: If you suspect that your chest pain is related to a heart problem, proceed to the hospital or call for an ambulance immediately, so that a diagnosis can be confirmed and treatment can be started.